 The tokenized funds offered by Invictus Capital govern blockchain assets which are ERC20-compatible.
 In other words, they are Ethereum tokens.
-We recommend storing tokens at a personal and secure Ethereum wallet which only you have access to.
-Storing tokens on a third-party exchange over extended periods is not recommended.
+We recommend storing tokens at a personal and secure Ethereum wallet which allows you to interact with them.

 Storing your tokens with the Invictus Wallet